(2021 Dates coming soon. Sign up for our newsletter for the latest in course updates.)

-Join Chicks and the Silverton Avalanche School on Red Mountain Pass for our 3 day intro to backcountry skiing and riding hut clinic.
-We will spend two nights at the easily accessible Mountain Belle Hut.
+Join Chicks and the Silverton Avalanche School on Red Mountain Pass for our 5-day Intro to Backcountry Skiing and Riding Hut Clinic.
+We will spend two nights at the easily accessible St. Paul Lodge.
 Under the guidance of an IFMGA/AMGA guide, PSIA and Avalanche Instructor you’ll learn the ups and downs of backcountry skiing in a setting that is perfect for anyone that can ski blue runs on-piste.
-You’ll gain a solid foundation of basic winter travel skills, safety and avalanche rescue fundamentals as well as tips and coaching to ski well in a variety of backcountry conditions.
+You’ll gain a solid foundation of basic winter travel skills and avalanche rescue fundamentals as well as tips and coaching to ski well in a variety of backcountry conditions.

 This clinic is ideal for women who love to ski, are curious about venturing into the backcountry and want to get a feel for it in a supportive, fun environment.
-The Mountain Belle is a comfortable backcountry ski hut with great lighting and views, a wood burning stove, BBQ grill on the deck and all the essentials to kick back after a day out in the mountains.
+The St. Paul Lodge is a comfortable backcountry ski hut with great lighting and views, a wood-burning stove, BBQ grill on the deck and all the essentials to kick back after a day out in the mountains.
 Your guides will prepare breakfasts and dinners giving you ample time to chill and enjoy each other’s company.
-Access to the hut is a moderate mile of skinning up a snow covered jeep road with breathtaking views.
+Access to the hut is a moderate mile of skinning up a snow-covered jeep road with breathtaking views.
 We use a snowmobile to tote in and out all the food, supplies and overnight equipment so your packs won’t be a burden.

-The terrain we use is moderate but fun and includes both alpine slopes above treeline with open glades and moderate tree skiing below.
-There are no requirements for previous avalanche education for this clinic simply because we’ll avoid avalanche prone slopes.
-However, this area is one of the best classrooms anywhere to learn about avalanche safety with some of the most impressive avalanche paths in the country will be visible in the distance.
-For women interested in taking a Level 1 avalanche course this clinic is the the perfect warm-up.
-We’ll discuss how to find and interpret an avalanche forecast, the basics of using avalanche rescue equipment as well as how perform daily transceiver checks and carry out a basic companion rescue.
+The terrain we use is moderate but fun and includes both alpine slopes above tree-line with open glades and moderate tree skiing below.
+There are no requirements for previous avalanche education for this clinic simply because we’ll avoid avalanche-prone slopes.
+However, this area is one of the best classrooms anywhere to learn about avalanches with some of the most impressive avalanche paths in the country that will be visible in the distance.
+For women interested in taking a Level 1 avalanche course this clinic is the perfect warm-up.
+We’ll discuss how to find and interpret an avalanche forecast, the basics of using avalanche rescue equipment as well as how to perform daily transceiver checks and carry out a basic companion rescue.

 This course will equip you with the skills and knowledge to be more self-reliant in the backcountry and be a good companion on basic backcountry tours.
 Our goal is to help you become more confident so you can enjoy a day out in the backcountry and have the tools to recognize and avoid hazardous terrain.
 For those that take the time to go through these first steps and first tracks, the magic of the backcountry is accessible for a lifetime.

-- 2 nights lodging at the Mountain Belle Ski Hut
+- 1 nights lodging at the Ouray Chalet Inn

-- 2 nights lodging at the Victorian Inn
+- 2 nights lodging at the St Paul Lodge

 - Personal ski equipment (AT skis, AT ski boots skins, and splitboards available for rent at a reasonable cost)